front-end-intermediate/session-1/readme.md

 (Note the use of max-width above.
 We are using this because transitions do not animate width.)

-## EXERCISE End (for today) - Faking It!
+## EXERCISE - Faking It!

-Note the use of hashes in the nav links:
+We added hashes to the nav links:

 `<a href="#watchlist">Watchlist</a>`